 First of all, this article should be share in Comic Sans font, because that’s an official symbol of the original Doge meme.
-And that’s exactly where the successful cryptocurrency Dogecoin (DOGE) comes from.
+And that’s exactly where the successful A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More Dogecoin (DOGE) comes from.

 We can start our story back in 2005 when the first ingredient for this currency appeared: the misspelled word “Doge” instead of “Dog”.
 That mistake with an intended purpose was part of the chapter “Biz Cas Fri 1” from the Homestar Runner’s puppet show, in which Homestar calls Strong Bad his “d-o-g-e” while trying to distract him.